 GB Temporary Visitor to Guam

-An alien may be admitted into Guam under the current Guam Visa Waiver Program if the alien:
+An alien may be admitted into Guam or the CNMI under the current Guam-CNMI Visa Waiver Program if the alien:

-- Is in possession of a round-trip nonrefundable and nontransferable transportation ticket bearing a confirmed departure date not exceeding 15 days from the date of admission to Guam
+- Is in possession of a round trip ticket that is nonrefundable and nontransferable and bears a confirmed departure date not exceeding 45 days from the date of admission to Guam or the CNMI.

-- Is in possession of a completed and signed Guam Visa Waiver Information Form, see Form I-736, Guam Visa Waiver Program (PDF).
+- Is in possession of a completed and signed Guam-CNMI Visa Waiver Information form (Form I-736, Guam Visa Waiver Program) (PDF);

-- Waives any right to review or appeal of an immigration officer’s determination as to the admissibility of the alien at the port of entry into Guam
+- Waives any right to review or appeal an immigration officer's determination of admissibility at the port of entry into Guam or the CNMI;

-For more information about the Guam and Guam-CNMI Visa Waiver Programs, see the Guam-CNMI Visa Waiver Program page on the Department of Homeland Security (DHS) website.
+For more information about the Guam-CNMI Visa Waiver Programs, see Department of Homeland Security’s (DHS) Guam-CNMI Visa Waiver Program page.